WealthWizardsEngineering/vault-plugin-secrets-cognito/README.md

 ## Vault setup

-1. Move the desired plugin binary into your Vault's configured `plugin_directory`.
+1. Move the desired plugin binary into your Vault's configured `plugin_directory`:

 ```
 mv vault-plugin-secrets-cognito-<os>-<arch> <plugin_directory>/cognito
 ```

-2. If you downloaded it from releases then you may need to change the permissions
+2. If you downloaded it from releases then you may need to change the permissions:

 ```
 chmod u+x cognito
 ```

-3. Register the plugin
+3. Register the plugin:

 Get the checksum from checksums.txt corresponding to downloaded release binary.